microsoft/PyAImOpt/README.md

 ## Installation

-We are working towards a public release of this project and an accompanying public python wheel file, but in the interim you may download and install manuallly using the python "pip" installer as follows.
+We are working towards a public release of this project and an accompanying public python wheel file, but in the interim you may download and install manually using the python "pip" installer as follows.

 Access via a browser is needed to complete the authentication protocol required by github for access to github project prior to its public version.
-Failure to get the right will result in an http 404 error diplayed on the browser.
+Failure to get the right will result in an http 404 error displayed on the browser.

-If the browser succeeds to autheticate you with github, then on the right hand side of the displayed page will be a "Releases" section in which appears one or more items named something like "PyAimOpt v0.6.0", one of which will be flagged in green as "latest".
-The "latest" is the one you want: click on it to observe its contents, then click on the wheel file (the one whose name ends with ".whl") and take not of where yout browser puts the file on your PC (for example on Windows it will be in your personal "downloads" folder as displayed by Windows File Explorer).
+If the browser succeeds to authenticate you with github, then on the right hand side of the displayed page will be a "Releases" section in which appears one or more items named something like "PyAimOpt v0.6.0", one of which will be flagged in green as "latest".
+The "latest" is the one you want: click on it to observe its contents, then click on the wheel file (the one whose name ends with ".whl") and take not of where your browser puts the file on your PC (for example on Windows it will be in your personal "downloads" folder as displayed by Windows File Explorer).

 Having downloaded the wheel file, you can instal it into your python environment using the python pip installer.
-For example you might tpe: pip install pyaimopt-0.6.0-py3-none-any.whl
+For example you might enter: pip install pyaimopt-0.6.0-py3-none-any.whl